unaffiliatedalgorithms/THAL/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 Initiating a THAL agent is fairly straight forward.
-Take the take from the [THAL](docs/THAL.txt) text file and paste it as is into your LLM's (e.g. ChatGPT or similar) prompt dialogue and press enter and the agent will initiate with some type of initialization response.
-Feel free to write and interact with the agent from the point onwards.
+Copy the text from the [THAL](THAL.txt) text file and paste it as is into your LLM's (e.g. ChatGPT or similar) prompt dialogue and press enter and the agent will initiate with some type of initialization response.
+Feel free to write and interact with the agent from that point onwards.

 "Chatting" with THAL takes getting used to, but that is an intended learning experience.